Michael E. DeBakey VA Medical Center - Houston, Texas

 The Michael E. DeBakey VA Medical Center is grateful to the men and women who risk their lives to fight terrorism in Afghanistan, Iraq, and many other places around the world.
-The VA has developed special programs to serve the nation's newest Veterans - the men and women who served in Operations Enduring Freedom & Iraqi Freedom (OEF/OIF) — by assisting them with a smooth transition from active duty to civilian life.
+The VA has developed special programs to serve the nation's newest Veterans - the men and women who served in Operations Enduring Freedom, Iraqi Freedom, and Operation New Dawn (OEF/OIF/OND) — by assisting them with a smooth transition from active duty to civilian life.
 VA’s goal is to ensure every seriously injured or ill serviceman and woman returning from combat receives easy access to benefits and world-class service.
+The Transition and Care Management Program provides assistance to all Post 911 Veterans transitioning from DOD to VA Healthcare.

 Veterans who served in a theater of combat operations also have special eligibility for VA health care.
 Under the "Combat Veteran" authority VA provides cost-free health care services and nursing home care for conditions possibly related to military service and enrollment in Priority Group 6 or higher for 5 years from the date of discharge or release from active duty, unless eligible for enrollment in a higher priority group.